theemadnes/kn2k8s/README.md

 ```

 It'll create a namespace, deployment, service account, service account, HPA, HTTPRoute, etc based on the source revision info.

+This requires that the cluster has a gateway api controller installed.

 #### usage